Introduction to Biology I

-1. Basic concepts in biology relevant to the professional practice of biology, environmental and marine sciences;
+1. Understand basic concepts in biology relevant to the professional practice of biology, environmental and marine sciences;

-2. An understanding of the breadth, established knowledge base and applicability of biology;
+2. Understand the breadth, established knowledge base and applicability of biology;

-3. An appreciation of the central role of biology in science and technology;
+3. Appreciate the central role of biology in science and technology;

-4. An understanding and knowledge of basic key concepts central to biological sciences;
+4. Understand and have knowledge of basic key concepts central to biological sciences;

-5. An understanding of the elements of biological language, representations, structures and symbolism;
+5. Understand the elements of biological language, representations, structures and symbolism;

-6. Introductory experience of the scientific methods and techniques employed in biology;
+6. Experience the scientific methods and techniques employed in biology;

-7. Some understanding of the safe practice and responsibilities residing in biologically-based work.
+7. Gain an understanding of the safe practice and responsibilities residing in biologically-based work.

 Topics will include: